rajani0406/psycopg2/README.md

-1. These are all different adabpter version files for psycopg2 which is used to create a lambda layer to connect to erverless redshift or any other database
+if you're trying to create a Lambda layer for psycopg2 to connect to serverless Redshift or any other database.
+1. Download and Prepare Adapter Versions:

+Download the zip file containing different adapter versions for psycopg2.
+Unzip the file, and keep each version in a separate directory.
+Create Lambda Layer:

-2. Just download the zip and unzip it again zip the particulat version
+2. Zip the directory containing the specific adapter version you want to use.
-3. Upload it in the lambda function or lambda layer Here is the Lamda Connection Code
+Upload the zip file as a Lambda layer.
+Lambda Connection Code:

+3. Ensure that your Lambda function includes the psycopg2 layer.

+Use the following code as a template for connecting to the serverless Redshift or any other database:

+Here are the steps and a revised Lambda connection code:
 #Connection check:
 #Connection established successfully.
 #finish